Community Moderation Guidelines

 3. Implement Consistent Enforcement Procedures

-Consistency is crucial for effective moderation.
+Consistency is important for effective moderation.
 Members need to know that rules apply equally to everyone and that violations will be addressed fairly.
 Develop a standardized approach for:

 Create internal guidelines that outline how to handle different types of violations, from minor infractions to serious offenses.
 This helps ensure that similar situations receive similar responses, regardless of which moderator handles them.